-Dieu Donné offers a limited number of internship opportunities for students and artists interested in learning aspects of working in a non-profit contemporary artist workspace.
-The internship program follows the academic calendar with three cycles (Fall: September - December; Spring: January - May; Summer: June - August), and full-semester internships are preferred.
+Dieu Donné offers a limited number of internships to current undergraduate and graduate students who are looking for experience working in a non-profit contemporary artist workspace.
+The internship program follows the academic calendar, with a Summer session beginning in late May and ending in late August.
+Full semester internships are preferred.

 Candidates are allowed to participate in more than one area of the organization.

-Studio (2-3 days per week) Interns will learn the workings of a fully equipped papermaking studio by working closely with our experienced Studio staff in a unique collaborative environment.
-Primary areas of responsibility include the maintenance, organization, and preparation of the studio, machinery, and supplies.
-These activities are essential to supporting the organization’s artistic residencies and the production of handmade paper.
-The ideal candidate will have a strong interest in contemporary art, work well with their hands, have some studio and art handling experience, take initiative and be able to work independently.
+Studio (2-3 days per week) Interns will learn the workings of a fully equipped papermaking studio by working closely with our experienced staff in a unique collaborative environment.
+Primary areas of responsibility include maintenance, organization, and preparation of the studio, machinery, and supplies.
+Possible areas of assistance include aiding in the creation of artist projects and in the production of handmade paper.
+The ideal candidate has a strong interest in contemporary art, works well with their hands, possesses some studio and art handling experience, and is prepared to work independently on complex studio projects.

-- At least 2 full days per week (11 am–6 pm, not negotiable) for a full-semester or equivalent.
+Up to 3 full days per week (10am–5pm) for a full-semester or equivalent.

-- There will also be occasional weekend and evening hours may be required in order to assist with workshops, exhibition openings, and special events.
+Occasional weekend and evening hours may be required in order to assist with workshops, exhibition openings, and special events.
 These events are hour for hour studio time.

-- Prior experience with hand papermaking is preferable for Studio interns, though not required.
+Prior experience with hand papermaking is preferred for studio interns, though not required.